fewnew/art75-spring2020/projects/Final Project/README.md

 # Final Project: Virtual Gallery

 Virtual Institute of Simulacra Art (VISA) is a collective space for exhibiting artworks online.
-Each student/group builds their own Mini-Gallery including 2D or 3D artworks such as sculptures, paintings, illustrations, videos, etc. <br>
+Each student/group builds their own Mini-Gallery including 2D or 3D artworks such as sculptures, paintings, illustrations, videos, etc. <br><br>
+For this submission inlude a link to the webpage with the 6 renders.

 ### What is Simulacra?